AndreBaltazar8/ablac/examples/android-rpc/README.md

 The generated client uses Android Emulator's `10.0.2.2` alias to reach port `18080` on the development machine.
 A physical device needs a reachable server address.
-Cleartext HTTP is enabled only to keep this local example small; a real RPC extension should generate TLS, authentication, stable serialization, timeouts, and versioned error contracts.
+Cleartext HTTP is enabled only for this local example; a production RPC extension should add TLS, authentication, serialization, and versioned errors.